-This rule suggests that a little reflection is good.
+This rule suggests that some reflection is good.
 As a matter of fact, some rooms can be so "over damped" with carpeting, drapes and sound absorbers that the music system can sound dull and lifeless.
 On the other hand, rooms can be so hard that the system can sound like a gymnasium with too much reflection and brightness.
-The point is that balance is the optimum environment.
+Balance is the optimum environment.